-CODE OF CONDUCT ON MOBILE APP TRANSPARENCY
+CODE OF CONDUCT TO PROMOTE TRANSPARENCY IN MOBILE APP PRIVACY PRACTICES THROUGH SHORT FORM NOTICES

 Preamble: Background Regarding the Principles Underlying the Code of Conduct

 Below is a voluntary Code of Conduct for mobile application (“app”) short notices developed through the Multi-Stakeholder Process on Application Transparency convened by the United States Department of Commerce.
 The purpose of the short form notices is to provide consumers enhanced transparency about the data collection and sharing practices of apps with which consumers choose to interact.
 This Code of Conduct does not apply to enterprise apps, or to software that a consumer does not interact directly with and that makes a device operate.